newtonguass/gan_and_tool/README.md

 # gan_and_tool
 <pre>
-This gan project using a autoencoder structure,<br>
-each layer of encoder and decoder contain a residual block, you can choose how much residual loop you want to repeat.
+This gan project using a autoencoder structure, each layer of encoder and decoder contain a residual block, you can choose how much residual loop you want to repeat.
 The structure of discriminator is smiliar to encoder,